joshkitt/cloud-certification/aws/aws-csaa.md

 Instead, to copy, launch an EC2 instance and create AMI from instance
 - Defines processor, memory, and storage type
 - Cannot be changed without downtime
-- __Locked to region, can be copied to a different region for use__
+- __Locked to Region, can be copied to a different Region for use__

 Instance Types
 - T - General purpose, burstable